Warnings for Skyla

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Ectopic Pregnancy
+Risk Of Ectopic Pregnancy

 Evaluate women for ectopic pregnancy if they become pregnant with Skyla in place because the likelihood of a pregnancy being ectopic is increased with Skyla.
-Approximately half of pregnancies that occur with Skyla in place are likely to be ectopic.
-Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed periods or if an amenorrheic woman starts bleeding.
+Approximately one-half of pregnancies that occur with Skyla in place are likely to be ectopic.
+Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or if an amenorrheic woman starts bleeding.

 The incidence of ectopic pregnancy in clinical trials with Skyla, which excluded women with a history of ectopic pregnancy, was approximately 0.1% per year.
 The risk of ectopic pregnancy in women who have a history of ectopic pregnancy and use Skyla is unknown.
 Women with a previous history of ectopic pregnancy, tubal surgery or pelvic infection carry a higher risk of ectopic pregnancy.
 Ectopic pregnancy may result in loss of fertility.

-Intrauterine Pregnancy
+Risks With Intrauterine Pregnancy

 If pregnancy occurs while using Skyla, remove Skyla because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal of Skyla or probing of the uterus may also result in spontaneous abortion.
 In the event of an intrauterine pregnancy with Skyla, consider the following: